packiaraj81/autocomplete-react-app/README.md

 npm test - to run the unit test and cypress together npm run cypress:open - to open the cypress test in interactive mode in browser npm run cypress:tests - to run the cypress in headless mode

-## Known issues

-There is a known issue that is currently being resolved but that wouldn't impact the core functionality of this app.
-When there are more suggestions, the scroll is not working while using the keyboard, but t works with mouse.
-Working on this issue to provide fix, if you find a solution, please feel free to create a PR.